onofricamila/MOAOnlineClustering/README.md

 * `CluStream`, and
 * `DenStream`

-Both taking data from a CSV file.

-Their results, are also stored in CSV files.
+Both take data from a CSV file, and both resulting clusterings are stored in files.

 ---